User code actions

-- User code file for recording module and user code actions
+- The user code file for the recording module and user code actions.

-- User code action methods will automatically be inserted in here
+- User code methods from the user code library will automatically be added to this file.

 Viewing action code

-Click View Code, or press Ctrl + Enter
+Right-click it and click View Code, or press Ctrl + Enter.

 Converting to user code action

-See the generated user code action with default method name
+The action appears as a user code action with a default method name.

-- Double-click the user code action to see its code content
+Double-click the user code action to view its code in the code editor.

 Example user code action